 Consider a sample where the model has achieved high confidence relative to the reference, yielding a reward of $r_\theta = 10$.
 The sigmoid function saturates, and the gradient scaling coefficient $\lambda$ becomes:

-In comparison to standard SFT, where the coefficient is fixed at $1.0$, the Elastic Tether tightens the constraint by a factor of over ${20,000}$.
+In comparison to standard SFT, where the coefficient is fixed at $1.0$, the Elastic Tether tightens the constraint by a factor of over $2000$.
 This drastic reduction suppresses the gradient signal, preventing the ``over-optimization'' that causes the model to drift from its pre-trained knowledge.

-The Elastic Tether enables a self-regulating process that halts optimization once the policy is sufficiently distinguished from the reference distribution. \textbf{This acts as an automatic, sample-wise early stopping mechanism.} By tethering the updated policy to the reference model and suppressing updates on well-learned samples, Reward-SFT thereby preserves the pre-trained knowledge inherent in $\pi_{\text{ref}}$.
+The Elastic Tether enables a self-regulating process that halts optimization once the policy has sufficiently diverged from the reference distribution, acting as an \emph{automatic, sample-wise early stopping mechanism}.
+By tethering the updated policy to the reference model and suppressing updates on well-learned samples, Reward-SFT preserves the pre-trained knowledge in $\pi_{\text{ref}}$.

-These theoretical insights are empirically substantiated by the training loss trajectories in \cref{fig:loss} and the reward evolution in \cref{fig:reward}.
-As shown in \cref{fig:loss}, the Reward-SFT loss rapidly converges to zero.
-This behavior is a direct consequence of the definition in \cref{eq:rewardsft_loss}: as $r_\theta(x, y^+)$ increases, $\mathcal{L}_{\text{RW-SFT}}$ approaches zero.
+These analytical insights are empirically substantiated by the training loss trajectories in \cref{fig:loss} and the reward evolution in \cref{fig:reward}.
+As shown in \cref{fig:loss}, the Reward-SFT loss rapidly converges to zero, a direct consequence of the definition in \cref{eq:rewardsft_loss}: as $r_\theta(x, y^+)$ increases, $\mathcal{L}_{\text{RW-SFT}}$ approaches zero.
 In contrast, the SFT objective drives continuous optimization, forcing superfluous parameter updates that degrade general capabilities.
-Furthermore, the reward trajectories in \cref{fig:reward} align perfectly with our gradient analysis.
+Furthermore, the reward trajectories in \cref{fig:reward} align well with our gradient analysis.
 As $r_\theta$ grows, the gradient of Reward-SFT vanishes.
-Consequently, the reward for chosen responses under Reward-SFT plateaus, whereas the SFT counterpart continues to rise unbounded. \textbf{In contrast to recent work suggesting that KL-divergence fails to mitigate forgetting \citep{chen2025retaining,shenfeld2025rl}, these analyses corroborate the critical role of KL-constrained reward formulation in keeping knowledge during post-training.}
+Consequently, the reward for chosen responses under Reward-SFT plateaus, whereas the SFT counterpart continues to rise without bound.
+In contrast to recent work suggesting that KL-divergence fails to mitigate forgetting \citep{chen2025retaining,shenfeld2025rl}, these analyses corroborate the critical role of KL-constrained reward in retaining knowledge during post-training.